Sonya & Seth — A Whitefish Lodge Fall Wedding in Crosslake — Tim Larsen Photography, Brainerd Lakes MN

 Frequently Asked Questions

-Mid-to-late October at Whitefish Lodge in Crosslake hits peak fall color most years — the maples, oaks, and birches that line the property turn gold, orange, and rust against the dark-green pines, and the lodge's timber gable photographs against the color the way the building was built to be photographed.
-Light runs cooler and more directional in October than September; an outdoor ceremony at 3:30–4:00 PM gives you a soft directional sun for vows and a full hour of warm light for portraits in the autumn trees.
+It's one of the strongest fall venues in the Brainerd Lakes area.
+Mid-to-late October at Whitefish Lodge in Crosslake hits peak color most years — the maples, oaks, and birches that line the property turn gold, orange, and rust against the dark-green pines, and the lodge's timber gable photographs against that color the way the building was built to be photographed.
+Light runs cooler and more directional in October than September.
+One honest caveat: peak color is usually one weekend and then it's gone, so a fall date here is a little bit of a gamble on the calendar — Sonya and Seth landed on the Saturday it lit up.

 Tim Larsen is a documentary and editorial wedding photographer based in the Brainerd Lakes area of Minnesota.
 With 19 years of experience and 350+ weddings, he photographs at resorts, lodges, private lake properties, and venues across the Brainerd Lakes, Twin Cities, and Duluth/North Shore.
 His work blends real, unscripted moments with intentional editorial portraits — giving couples a complete record of what their day actually felt like.